Operations Session

 Introductory / Opening Remarks

-Hideaki Iwasaki, Director General, Sectors Department 1, ADB
+Hideaki Iwasaki, Director General, Sectors Department 1, Asian Development Bank (ADB)

 Speakers:

-Innovative Solutions for Sustainable and Responsible Critical Mineral and Manufacturing Development: Presentations and Q&A
+Scene Setting: Innovative Solutions for Sustainable and Responsible Critical Mineral and Manufacturing Development

 Moderator: Annika Seiler, ADB